This module enables the user of Graph for Scala to seamlessly integrate predefined

 with the operation, sometimes you might desire to carry over intermediate results computed in a

 pre-check to the corresponding post-check.
-For this purpose, you just need to subclass Result
+For this purpose, you just need to subclass Result,

 fill an instance of your type with the computational results and return it in place of a simple

-instance.
+PreCheckResult instance.
 See scalax.collection.constrained.constraints.Acyclic

 for an example.